aborroy/search-services-sharding/README.md

 >> DBID (DB_ID): This method is available in Alfresco Search Services 1.0 and later versions and is the default sharding option in Solr 6.
 Nodes are evenly distributed over the shards at random based on the murmur hash of the DBID.
 The access control information is duplicated in each shard.
 The distribution of nodes over each shard is very even and shards grow at the same rate.

 This configuration provides two SOLR Shards, identified as "0" and "1".
-Despite this feature is available for both Enterprise and Community versions, documentation is available at [SOLR Sharding](https://docs.alfresco.com/search-enterprise/concepts/solr-shard-overview.html).
+This feature is **only available for Enterprise** version, documentation is available at [SOLR Sharding](https://docs.alfresco.com/search-enterprise/concepts/solr-shard-overview.html).

 Multiple shard instances have the following advantages: